Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-where $n'_{f,p/d}$ is the coefficient of the pole order spectrum $\Sp_P(f)$ (i.e. $\Sp_P(f)=\msum_{\alpha}\,n'_{f,\alpha}t^{\alpha}$).
-However, this contradicts Remark~(3.6)(ii).
-So Corollary~(5.5) follows. \ms\nin {\bf Remarks~5.6.} (i) In Theorem~(5.3), the inequality (5.3.1) holds with the left-hand side replaced by the dimension of the kernel of the composition
+\nin where the ${}^P\!n_{f,p/d}$ are the coefficients of the pole order spectrum $\Sp_P(f)$ as in 3.2{3.2}.
+However, this contradicts Remark~R3.6{3.6}\,(ii).
+So Corollary~C5.5{5.5} follows. \htt{R5.6}{}\msn {\bf Remarks~5.6.} (i) In Theorem~T5.3{5.3}, the inequality (5.3.1{5.3.1}) holds with the left-hand side replaced by the dimension of the kernel of the composition